 The child may be afraid of the dark, which is very common.
 Another common reason for bedtime battles is a total absence of a bedtime routine.

-An overtired child will rub his eyes, fidget and cry but won’t concede to the fact that he’s tired.
+An overtired child will rub his eyes, fidget and cry but won’t concede that he’s tired.
 Then again, a child experiencing stress at home or kindergarten may not be able to settle down at bedtime.

 And, of course, we have our modern-day malaise that is notorious for preventing a good night’s sleep: too much screen time.